alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 The multiwindow, multi-burn-rate approach just detailed works well when a sufficiently high rate of incoming requests provides a meaningful signal when an issue arises.
 However, these approaches can cause problems for systems that receive a low rate of requests.
 If a system has either a low number of users or natural low-traffic periods (such as nights and weekends), you may need to alter your approach.

-It’s harder to automatically distinguish unimportant events in low-traffic services.
+It's harder to automatically distinguish unimportant events in low-traffic services.
 For example, if a system receives 10 requests per hour, then a single failed request results in an hourly error rate of 10%.
 For a 99.9% SLO, this request constitutes a 1,000x burn rate and would page immediately, as it consumed 13.9% of the 30-day error budget.

 We recommend a few key options to handle a low-traffic service: